 AUTOMOBILE WRECKING YARD, JUNK YARD, OR SALVAGE YARD.
 Any area of land where three or more vehicles, unlicensed and/or not in running condition, an accumulation of auto parts, or both, are stored in the open and are not being restored to operation.
 Any land, building or structure used for the wrecking or storing of such motor vehicles, or parts thereof, not in running condition.
 Any area where tire carcasses are stored or recycled.
 Any area where 3 or more pieces of unlicensed or inoperative construction equipment, motorcycles, snowmobiles, boats or appliances or their parts are stored and are not being restored to operation, or any land or structure for the wrecking or storing of such vehicles, equipment or appliances, or parts thereof, not in working condition.
 The examples listed by this definition are examples and not intended to be an inclusive list.

 BED AND BREAKFAST ESTABLISHMENT.
 A business as defined in Wis.
-Stats. § 254.61(1).
+Stat. § 254.61(1).

 BOARD OF APPEALS.
-The body established under § 62.23(7)(e), Wis.
-Stats.
+The body established under Wis.
+Stat.§ 62.23(7)(e),

 BOARDING HOUSE.
 A building other than a hotel or restaurant where meals or lodging are regularly furnished by prearrangement for compensation for 5 or more persons not members of a family, but not exceeding 20 persons and not open to transient customers.